jay-Anonymous/MovieAppNeutralChallenge/README.md

 🎥
 # MovieAppNeutralChallenge
-A simple ReactJS movies app based on OMDb API to demonstrate react-query use cases as a state management library
+A simple ReactJS movies app based on OMDb API to demonstrate react-query use cases as a state management library# MovieAppNeutralChallenge